 This counterintuitive advice comes from experienced pitchers who understand host psychology.

-Use non-assumptive, assertive language: Forget the ABCs of selling (Always Be Closing).
-Instead of including a scheduling link because you know your client is a perfect fit, use language that gives the host an 'out.'
+Forget the ABCs of selling (Always Be Closing).
+Instead of including a scheduling link because you know your client is a perfect fit, use language that gives the host an "out."
 This lowers their defenses when reading the pitch and gives them space to consider if your client and the proposed topic are a fit.

-What I mean is: make it easy for a podcast host to say no to having you on the show.
-How often do you pitch yourself to podcast hosts that just don't respond?
-I bet it happens more than 70% of the time.
-The main reason you don't hear back from hosts is that they don't actually think you'll be a good fit, or because they are all booked up.
+How often do you pitch to podcast hosts who just don't respond?
+It probably happens more than 70% of the time.
+The main reason you don't hear back is that they don't think your client is a good fit, or they're all booked up.
 But they don't want to upset you or offend you.
-We live in a world that's all about keeping each other happy.
-So in their minds, it's better that they don't respond than responding and make you angry at them.
+In their minds, it's better not to respond than to respond and risk making you angry.

 Paradoxically, reducing pressure increases responses.